MrShwhale/lotus/README.md

     --votes-file          or -v    Default: ./output/votes.parquet

   Other options:
-    Sets the number of articles to fetch from the wiki.
-Each article takes about 2 web requests to get.
-    --article-limit       or -l    Default: maximum

-    Sets the number of requests to make at one time (the number of additional threads to make).
-    --concurrent-requests or -c    Default: 8

-    Sets the additional approximate delay between requests, in milliseconds.
-    This time is added in between each web request.
-    --download-delay      or -d    Default: 0

-    Sets the address that the server will listen for connections on.
-Should be a valid ip with a trailing port.
+    Sets the ip address to listen for connections on, with the port specified.
-    See the default for a format example.
+    See the default for formatting example.
     --address           or -i    Default: 0.0.0.0:3000

+    Sets the minimum number of votes each user must have to be included in the recommender.
+    Setting this too low slows recommendation speed and uses a lot of memory.
+    However, any users with less than this many votes will not be considered for recommendations.
+    --min-votes         or -m    Default: 10

+    Sets the number of similar users to consider for each recommendation.
+    Setting this too high leads to more popularity bias and slightly slower recommendations.
+    However, it also takes more user opinions into account, which potentially gives varied recommendations.
+    --users-to-consider or -c    Default: 0

     Display this message instead of running the system.
     --help              or -h
 ```

 ## Using the project